By: James M. Kalny

 All that being said, in cases where the local health officials simply adopted the SAH, they likely have adopted the enforceability issues noted by the Supreme Court.
 While the local health authority may have the authority to implement broad rules so long as they are reasonably necessary for the suppression of disease, the rules they are using still have to be specific enough to give fair notice of the prohibited conduct if they are to be enforced by criminal prosecution.
 Remember the Supreme Court has already said the SAH does not give enough notice to form the basis for a criminal charge.
 So how is it to be enforced?
 At least one DA from a larger county has said he would not be able to enforce a local order that simply mimics the SAH.

 So where does that leave us?
 Is it wise to ignore what orders may be out there?
-I refer business owners to our article, Safer At Home Overruled – Is it Business As Usual?
-(Part I of our Business Liability Series), May 14, 2020, but I also caution that not all jurisdictions are on the hook.
+I refer business owners to < insert the hot link to the business as normal article>, but I also caution that not all jurisdictions are on the hook.
 The City of Milwaukee order is likely valid and enforceable in that they drafted their own order with more specificity than the SAH.

 Also as outlined above, there is authority for a local authority to draft enforceable SAH like regulations.
 Regulations that are based on more objective criteria and address the specificity and limitations set by the Supreme Court would likely be enforceable.
 Using forfeiture and civil enforcement mechanisms instead of criminal enforcement would help to avoid the Supreme Court’s notice concerns.